open-life-science/ols-governance/docs/ols-governance-framework.md

 * **Board of Directors (Board):** The founders and Co-Directors of OLS are collectively responsible for governing and leadership of our organisation.
 They carry out their role in conjunction with the Governance Committee and other key members of their organisation.
   * The Board of Directors escalate matters for transparency and accountability to the Committee.

-* **Organisation Liaison and Secretary:** The Committee is supported by 1-2 Board Liaisons and 1 Organisation Secretariat invited from the OLS team.
+* **Organisation Liaison and Secretary:** The Committee is supported by 1-2 Board Liaisons and 1 Organisation Secretary invited from the OLS team.
 The Organisation Liaison and Secretary will enable bidirectional sharing of knowledge and information between the Committee and the OLS team.
   * Organisation Liaison and Secretary create transparency between the Committee, Board and rest of the OLS team.
 They also work with the Committee to represent community interests and build transparency.

 * **OLS Staff/Employee:** All paid members (full or part-time positions) as Directors, programme/project managers and researchers are considered OLS staff.
 Currently, this includes the Executive Director, Co-Directors, Programme Manager, Community Coordinator and Researchers.
 Resident Fellows and/or board of directors who are not paid (as employees or via contracts) are not considered staff.